Lane Kenworthy, The Good Society

 The purpose of identifying the most successful societies isn’t to establish bragging rights.
 It’s to help us understand what works for achieving good-society goals.

 What are the causes of successful countries’ success?
-Likely contributors include affluence, liberalism, and social democratic capitalism.37
+Likely contributors include affluence, liberalism, social democratic capitalism, and well-governed cities.42

 SUMMARY

-The world’s most successful countries, as of the early decades of the 21st century, are Sweden, Norway, Denmark, Switzerland, Finland, and the Netherlands.
+The world’s most successful countries, as of the early decades of the 21st century, are Switzerland, Norway, Sweden, Denmark, Finland, and the Netherlands.
 They’ve been the best at achieving the core aims of a good society.

 It bears emphasizing that even the most successful societies have room for improvement.
 On most indicators, the top-ranking nations are a good bit below the maximum possible level.
 We haven’t yet reached peak humanity.